Image: Shutterstock

 Get the app here.

 Don’t want your kid to miss his piano practice?
 Get Piano+, one of the best “learn to play the piano” Android apps for children of all ages.
 The app simulates a real grand piano, with realistic piano sounds and inbuilt songs that you can easily play.
-The app has a 12 studio quality and allows you to play your favorite speed at your pace.
-The best feature is that there are over 50,000 songs in the app database.
+The app has a 12 studio quality and allows you to share your tunes with friends and family.
+You can choose from over 50,000 songs in the app database.

 Category: Music